-Across the country, communities are dealing with a shortage of water and wastewater treatment plant operators.
+Across the country, communities are dealing with a water and wastewater operator shortage within their treatment plants.
 This shortage – largely due to retirements occurring in an aging workforce – is leaving many municipalities in need of immediate replacements or short-term transition plans.
 Without qualified individuals to ensure state and federal standards are met for our drinking water and our wastewater, communities run the risk of failing to provide an essential public health service to their residents and local businesses.

 Small, rural towns are particularly at risk.
 Many of these municipalities rely on operators to be far more than just operators.
 Small water system operators are often the system record keepers and have extensive system knowledge that may not be written or stored anywhere but in their own minds.
 A sudden retirement, illness, or extended leave has the potential to significantly impair system operations.